Why Some Papers Are Rejected After Minor Revisions

 1. Minor Revision Does Not Mean Full Confidence

-• The manuscript is close to publication threshold
+• The manuscript is close to the publication threshold

 • Major methodological concerns are resolved